STraTA: Self-Training with Task Augmentation for Better Few-shot Learning: Related Work

 \section{Related Work}

 \paragraph{Improving language model fine-tuning:} Fine-tuning has been the most common approach for applying pre-trained language models to downstream tasks.
-However, it typically requires a target dataset of thousands to hundreds of thousands of examples to work well~\cite{DYogatama19,TBrown20}.
+However, it typically requires a target dataset of thousands to tens of thousands of examples to work well~\cite{DYogatama19,TBrown20}.
 Many methods have been proposed to improve performance and stability of pre-trained language models on small datasets, including language model fine-tuning on unlabeled data from the target domain~\cite{JHoward18,SGururangan20}, intermediate-task fine-tuning~\cite{JPhang19}, multi-task pre-finetuning~\cite{AAghajanyan21a}, better design choices and training strategies~\cite{MMosbach21,TZhang21}, and regularization-oriented techniques~\cite{HJiang20,AAghajanyan21b}.
-More related to our work is research on intermediate-task fine-tuning that makes use of data-rich tasks~\cite{JPhang19}, tasks that require complex reasoning and inference~\cite{YPruksachatkun20}, and beneficial relationships among tasks~\cite{TVu20}. \paragraph{Few-shot learning:} Our work also relates to research in few-shot learning.
+More related to our work is research on intermediate-task training that makes use of data-rich tasks~\cite{JPhang19}, tasks that require complex reasoning and inference~\cite{YPruksachatkun20}, and beneficial relationships among tasks~\cite{TVu20,TVu21}. \paragraph{Few-shot learning:} Our work also relates to research in few-shot learning.
 In previous work, fine-tuning is combined with other learning strategies to improve few-shot performance, including consistency training~\cite{QXie20a}, meta-learning~\cite{TBansal20}, self-training~\cite{JDu20,ZSun20}, and contrastive learning~\cite{BGunel21}.
 Other work has focused on prompt-based/entailment-based few-shot learning approaches~\cite{TBrown20,TSchick20,TGao20,DTam21,SWang21}.
-Notably, ~\citet{TBrown20} demonstrate remarkable few-shot learning performance with a single \textit{frozen} GPT-3 model, although its performance still lags far behind state-of-the-art fine-tuning results. \paragraph{Generative data augmentation:} Recent work explores the generation capabilities of large-scale generative language models, such as GPT-2~\cite{ARadford19} and T5~\cite{CRaffel20}, to generate synthetic training data for different tasks, including text classification~\cite{AAnaby-Tavor20,KLee21,TSchick21}, question answering~\cite{RPuri20}, and commonsense reasoning~\cite{YYang20}. \citet{YYang20} show that such a generative approach consistently outperforms previous data augmentation methods based on back-translation~\cite{RSennrich16,QXie20a}. \paragraph{Semi-supervised learning: } Another area upon which our work builds is semi-supervised learning (SSL).
-Recent work has combined self-training with other techniques, e.g., noise injection~\cite{JHe20,QXie20b}, consistency regularization and pseudo-labeling~\cite{KSohn20}, to develop powerful SSL algorithms. ~\citet{JDu20} show that self-training improves upon language model pre-training.
+Notably, ~\citet{TBrown20} demonstrate remarkable few-shot learning performance with a single \textit{frozen} \ssc{GPT-3} model, although its performance still lags far behind state-of-the-art fine-tuning results. \paragraph{Generative data augmentation:} Recent work explores the generation capabilities of large-scale generative language models, such as \ssc{GPT-2}~\cite{ARadford19} and \ssc{T5}~\cite{CRaffel20}, to generate synthetic training data for different tasks, including text classification~\cite{AAnaby-Tavor20,KLee21,TSchick21}, question answering~\cite{RPuri20}, and commonsense reasoning~\cite{YYang20}. \citet{YYang20} show that such a generative approach consistently outperforms previous data augmentation methods based on back-translation~\cite{RSennrich16,QXie20a}. \paragraph{Semi-supervised learning: } Another area upon which our work builds is semi-supervised learning (\ssc{SSL}).
+Recent work has combined self-training with other techniques, e.g., noise injection~\cite{JHe20,QXie20b}, consistency regularization and pseudo-labeling~\cite{KSohn20}, to develop powerful \ssc{SSL} algorithms. ~\citet{JDu20} show that self-training improves upon language model pre-training. \paragraph{Data augmentation for self-training: } There has been interest in data augmentation methods for self-training, where task-specific in-domain data is either retrieved from a large bank of Web data~\cite{JDu20} or synthesized by training task-specific generative models~\cite{XHe21}.
+Unlike these approaches, we use a single \ssc{NLI} data generator to produce in-domain \ssc{NLI} training examples for all tasks.
+Additionally, we demonstrate the importance of self-training on a broad distribution of pseudo-labeled data.
+These approaches are complementary, and combining them is a promising direction for future work.